 - Cut living expenses.
 Can you reduce your cable package or eliminate a streaming service to save money each month?
 Are you eligible for home or auto insurance discounts?
 Check with your providers about less expensive options to help build your emergency fund faster.
 Our Monthly Spending Calculator can help you see where you can make adjustments to your regular spending habits.

 - Sell items you no longer need.
 Consider selling any belongings you no longer use but may still have value, including clothing, books, DVDs, video games and furniture.
-Not only can you earn extra for your emergency fund, but you also reap the reward of reducing clutter.
+Not only can you earn extra for your emergency fund, but you also reap the rewards of reducing clutter.

 - Work a side job to earn extra cash.
 A tried-and-true way to save more is to earn more.
 Whether a regular part-time job, seasonal work or a freelance gig, extra income can quickly give your emergency fund a boost.
 Ask your employer about direct deposit so your earnings are automatically deposited into your account quickly and securely.

-We Can Help You Stay In Control
+We Can Help You Stay in Control

 If you experience a financial setback while you’re rebuilding your emergency fund, rest assured the financial experts at Navy Federal Credit Union can help.
 Our personal finance counselors can help you explore your savings plan options together.

 This content is intended to provide general information and shouldn't be considered legal, tax or financial advice.
 It's always a good idea to consult a tax or financial advisor for specific information on how certain laws apply to your situation and about your individual financial situation.